Ofgem has proposed a significant code review (SCR) to examine forward-looking network charges and grid access arrangements.

 Source: Assessing the current issues with electricity network access and charging, Baringa

-Forward-looking charges are used to recover the costs of grid reinforcements and reflect the individual impact of users in different locations, whilst residual charges are used to recover the sunk costs of the existing network.
+Forward-looking are designed to reflect users’ impacts on costs due to investments in new capacity, whilst residual charges are designed to recover the sunk costs of the existing network.

-The review was launched shortly after Ofgem decided to proceed with cuts to the residual element of the triad avoidance payments available to small-scale distributed generation.
+The review was launched shortly after Ofgem decided to proceed with cuts to the residual element of the triad avoidance payments available to small-scale distributed generators.